 Professional Powder Coating Systems Layouts

 There are two basic configurations for any powder coating line: batch or automated.

 A Batch Powder Coating Line is usually a system where the parts are prepared, coated and cured in batches of multiple parts, with operators handling up to dozens or hundreds of parts at a time.
 The products are usually hung on metal rolling racks, which move with the parts throughout the coating process.
 (Remember: high-temperature or metal casters for your racks are very important!)
-With a batch line, parts are usually moved from stage to stage manually, and the term “batch coating system” is also commonly used to describe operations where large objects are coated individually after being moved by hand or with machinery.
+With a batch line, parts are usually moved from stage to stage manually, and the term “batch coating system” is also commonly used to describe operations where large objects are coated individually after being moved by hand or with machine.